ibm-cloud-docs/dl/about.md

 **Redundancy**: {{site.data.keyword.cloud_notm}} does not provide redundancy as part of the product.
 To establish redundant connectivity, customer must acquire two connections on diverse cross connect routers (XCRs) and configure BGP on each Direct Link connection as they prefer.
 Examples include options such as: _prefer Lowest MED_, _prefer highest local-preference_, or _prefer shorter AS paths_.

 **Local and global routing options:** The local routing option is the default routing option.
 It provides access to data centers within the same market as the Direct Link PoP (denoted, for example, as DAL, AMS, or MEL).
 The global routing option is required as an add-on to connect your {{site.data.keyword.cloud_notm}} resources to other {{site.data.keyword.cloud_notm}} resources in data centers outside the local market.
-It provides a way to share workloads between {{site.data.keyword.cloud_notm}} resources (for example Dallas to Ashburn, or Dallas to Frankfurt).
+It provides a way to share workloads between {{site.data.keyword.cloud_notm}} resources (for example, Dallas to Ashburn, or Dallas to Frankfurt).